linux-system-roles/firewall/README.md

 ### includes

-Name of one or more services to specify in an `include` in a service definition.
-The `include` directive is described in the [service manpage](https://firewalld.org/documentation/man-pages/firewalld.service.html) This can only be used when managing service definitions.
+Name of one or more services to specify in an `includes` in a service definition.
+The `includes` directive is described in the [service manpage](https://firewalld.org/documentation/man-pages/firewalld.service.html) This can only be used when managing service definitions.
+NOTE: `includes` support is only available in EL8 and higher.

 ```yaml
 includes: